Loading information, please wait...loading

 The Xgimi Horizon and Xgimi Horizon Pro were launched at the same time, with quite a significant price differential.
 I'll do a Xgimi Horizon vs Xgimi Horizon Pro comparison later in this review to help you choose, but if you don't feel like waiting, I can already tell you that there's no noticeable difference in quality between the two, so the price difference isn't justified

-The Xgimi Horizon is now available on many sites for purchase, so price competition will start to play a role, and that's a good thing, because the starting price was still significantly higher than the other Xgimi models previously launched
+The Xgimi Horizon is now available on many sites for purchase, so price competition will start to come into play and that's a good thing, because the starting price was still significantly higher than the other Xgimi models previously launched

 Manufacturer web site: